 - (8) Parking Requirements.
 Parking shall not be required for any Open Space Type, unless a use other than open space is determined by the Planning Zoning and Managers.
 Adjacent on-street parking is encouraged. - (9) Continuity.
-Connections to existing or planned trails or open space types shall be made when the Open Space abuts an existing or planned trail right-of-way or other open space type.
+Connections to existing or planned shared use paths, County trails or open space types shall be made when the Open Space abuts an existing or planned trail right-of-way or other open space type.